 6. Limitations on how you run your eCommerce store

-Lastly, there’s a lot of hidden restrictions that may rule out web builders for your eCommerce, if that’s your game.
+Lastly, there’s a lot of hidden restrictions that may rule out web builders for your eCommerce, if that’s your business.

 For instance, Shopify limits the countries to which you may sell, the number of different products you may sell, the type of products that you sell, and how many variations of products you may have (a variation is a specific combination of product attributes, like size/color/type: large red t-shirt, medium blue t-shirt, for example).